The Student Right-to-Know Act

 Southeast Tech is committed to providing an educational environment that is free from discrimination and harassment of any kind as outlined by federal and state law and the policies of the institute.

 Part of the institute's goal and responsibilities is to provide training for employees and students regarding how to respond to and report concerns, how to intervene, and how to maintain a working and learning environment that is positive and respectful.

 Southeast Tech has designated the Vice President of Student Affairs, located in the Student Success Center, as the Title IX Coordinator.

 Vice President of Student Affairs and Institutional Research

 Students are encouraged to submit a complaint or report by writing an email to the Title IX Coordinator.
 Please include as much information and detail as possible.

 The Title IX Coordinator will investigate all grievances, regardless of whether or not they have been reported to the authorities.

 Other Institutional Information

 Federal legislation also requires the release of institutional information regarding the cost of attendance; accreditation; equity; and academic program data; facilitates and services to disabled students; financial assistance available to students and requirements and restrictions imposed on Title IV; withdrawal; and refund policies.
-This information is published annually in the STI Student Catalog/Handbook.
+This information is published annually in the Southeast Tech Student Catalog/Handbook.